Sustainability

 The starting point of Recruit Group's value creation cycle is each individual employee.
 By maximizing the curiosity and passion of our employees and empowering them to ‘bet on passion,’ we are able to create products and services that wow the world.
 When users and business clients are happy with our products and services, our businesses can succeed, and we can then share the success with shareholders.
 We believe that we can sustainably grow our corporate value when we prosper together with all of our stakeholders.

-Significant Improvement in the Ratio of Women in Managerial Positions Since FY2021*3
+Improvement in the Ratio of Women in Senior Executive Positions Since FY2021

-Since we have set our policy to pursue gender parity in FY2021, the ratio of women in managerial positions has significantly improved in each of the employee levels, as a result of the diverse initiatives implemented at each company of the Group*3.
+Since we have set our policy to pursue gender parity in FY2021, the ratio of women at the senior executive level has significantly improved.

 We will continue to value the differences of each employee and invest in the ideas and passions that arise from their curiosity, creating new businesses and services.